ctava-msft/d3-meld/readme.md

 - --clean-data            Backup existing Data then start fresh (less aggressive than force if already clean of partial files).
 - --gpus 0,1              Launch independent (non-MPI) runs on listed GPUs.

-## When to use --force-reinit
-Use only if:
-- You encountered OSError NetCDF: HDF error on block_000000.nc
-- You changed structural input and want a truly clean Data store Otherwise omit for faster startup.

 ## Troubleshooting
 - Check GPU visibility: